Food and Drink

 My Morrisons

-My Morrisons app has offers on products that you can use in your next shop, and ‘Basket Bonuses’ which are small surprises you might win, such as £5 off your next shop or a free item from the bakery.
+My Morrisons app has offers on products that you can use in your next shop, and you gain points as you shop.
 My Morrisons also has a ‘Student Club’ which you can join with your University email address to get special offers.

 Details on food provision for children (including free school meals) can be found in the section for parents/guardians.